 Gradients of parameters are computed by backward() method.
 Note that gradients are accumulated by the method rather than overwritten.
-So first you must initialize gradients to zero to renew the computation.
-It can be done by calling the zerograds() method.
+So first you must clear gradients to renew the computation.
+It can be done by calling the cleargrads() method.

-'''

-f.zerograds()

-'''
+f.cleargrads()